 Dermaplaning: What It Is and Is It Worth It?

-If you’ve been scrolling through skincare content lately, you’ve likely seen the glossy, glass-skin glow of someone running a tiny blade across their face—no, it’s not a horror movie scene, it’s dermaplaning.
-This increasingly popular exfoliation treatment has taken the beauty world by storm, promising smoother skin, brighter complexion, and flawless makeup application.
+If you’ve been scrolling through skincare content lately, you’ve likely seen the glossy, glass-skin glow of someone running a tiny blade across their face.
+No, it’s not a horror movie scene, it’s dermaplaning.
+This increasingly popular exfoliation treatment has taken the beauty world by storm, promising smoother skin, a brighter complexion, and flawless makeup application.
+In an era of complex 10 step routines, the appeal of a physical treatment that provides immediate, visible results is hard to ignore.
 But what exactly is dermaplaning?
-And more importantly—is it worth the hype (and the price tag)?
+And more importantly, is it worth the hype and the price tag?

 Let’s break it down.